afshaalzubair/Sunset-Graphic/README.md

 ## Overview

-This program is a custom drawing of palm tree silhouettes over the sunset, done as a class assignment in 2020.
+This program is a custom drawing of palm tree silhouettes over a sunset, done as a class assignment in 2020.

 ## Graphics.py